The IRS has announced new contribution limits for tax-advantaged retirement plans. Learn the IRA and 401(k) contribution limits for 2021.

-Income restrictions for IRAs have also increased for 2020
+Income phaseouts for IRAs increased slightly for 2021

-As we head into the new year, here’s what you need to know about 401(k) and IRA contribution limits for 2020 and how you can make the most of your retirement savings.
+Here’s what you need to know about 401(k) and IRA contribution limits for 2021 and how you can make the most of your retirement savings.

 One of the benefits of a traditional IRA is that you can typically deduct your contributions.
 However, if you have a retirement plan at your work, or if your spouse does, the ability to deduct your IRA contributions phases out depending on your income and filing status.
 When you reach a certain income level, you can still take a deduction, but not the full amount.
 After you reach the upper phaseout limit, you can’t claim a deduction at all for IRA contributions.

 In 2021, even though the contribution limit hasn’t changed, the income restrictions have increased slightly for the deduction phaseout:

 If you have a plan from your workplace, most likely a 401(k), you have a better chance to claim a deduction for contributions to an IRA, providing a greater incentive to use more than one type of tax-advantaged retirement account.